 No, CELINA has opted not to establish a traditional 'outside sales network'.
 With today's technology, we feel that we can provide a better customer experience focusing on tools that will provide information on demand, when you want it.
 Our website allows you to find comprehensive information such as training videos, manuals, care instructions, and chat support.
 All of the information normally channeled through a sales network can be found on our website, cutting out the middleman.

 What is the difference between Anodized Aluminum and Galvanized Steel?
 Which is the better option?

 While both materials are corrosion resistant and exhibit sufficient strength for the task, the biggest differences are weight, price, and corrosion.

-Aluminum hardware is very strong, and are found to be more aesthetically pleasing.
+Aluminum hardware is very strong and is found to be more aesthetically pleasing.
 Most choose aluminum over steel as a weight saving measure, though the weight difference is not that great.
 Aluminum components need to be made thicker than comparable steel for a given capacity.
-All aluminum components used by Celina Tent are anodized; anodizing is the process when aluminum poles and tubing are treated to form a hard, protective coating to improve outdoor performance.
+All aluminum components used by CELINA are anodized; anodizing is the process when aluminum poles and tubing are treated to form a hard, protective coating to improve outdoor performance.

 Steel hardware is extremely strong and durable, and on the whole cheaper than aluminum counterparts.
-It's major disadvantage is weight, as steel is heavier than aluminum which can cause issues when dealing with large amounts of product.
-Celina's steel pole and tube products are galvanized, a process in which steel poles and tubing receive a protective coating of zinc to prevent rust.
-Though the galvanizing process can stave off corrosion to some extend, items should be covered when not in use to prevent or minimize rust formation.
+Its major disadvantage is weight, as steel is heavier than aluminum which can cause issues when dealing with large amounts of product.
+CELINA's steel pole and tube products are galvanized, a process in which steel poles and tubing receive a protective coating of zinc to prevent rust.
+Though the galvanizing process can stave off corrosion to some extent, items should be covered when not in use to prevent or minimize rust formation.

 Setup times vary greatly depending on the tent's type and size, the experience level of the installers, the installation site, weather conditions, and more.
 To give an idea of installation time, check out our Time Lapse Video Playlist.